tinoryj/ELECT/README.md

 ### ColdTier (1 human-minutes + ~ 1 compute-minutes)

 To avoid unstable access to Alibaba OSS (if cross-country), we use a server node within the same cluster as the cold tier to store the cold data.
 We use the `FileServer` tool to provide the file-based storage service.
-The `FileServer` tool is a simple file server that supports the following operations: `read`, `write`.
+The `FileServer` tool is a simple file server that supports the following operations: `read`, and `write`.
 We provide the source code of the `FileServer` tool in `./ColdTier`.
 To build the `FileServer` tool, please run the following command:

 ```shell
 cd ColdTier